WeblateOrg/weblate/docs/admin/install/docker.rst

 Configuring PostgreSQL server
 -----------------------------

-The PostgtreSQL container uses default PostgreSQL configuration and it won't effectively utilize your CPU cores or memory.
+The PostgreSQL container uses default PostgreSQL configuration and it won't effectively utilize your CPU cores or memory.
 It is recommended to customize the configuration to improve the performance.